High Times: How to get in on Health Canada’s legal grow-op market

 Always wanted to get into the drug business, but cursed with a risk appetite that stops short of putting your life on the line?
 Well, now’s your chance to cash in with your very own marijuana crop, without having to contend with the secrecy and illegality (not to mention the non-zero chance of getting shot at) seen in Showtime’s Weeds.
 In September, Health Canada announced changes in legislation that will create a free market for medical marijuana.
 The new rules open the door for large-scale, legal grow-ops, but given that the market is expected to be worth $1.3 billion by 2024, there’s plenty of potential for profit no matter how big your operation is.

 In Canada, 37,400 patients now rely on medical marijuana as part of end-of-life care or as treatment for conditions including cancer, spinal cord injury, multiple sclerosis, HIV/AIDS, arthritis, and epilepsy.
 The previous rules restricted licensed individuals to growing medicine for up to two patients each.
 That’s no longer the case, as patients now must purchase their supply from a producer licensed under the new system.
+(Edit: On February 24, 2016, a federal court judge ruled that medical marijuana patients can grow cannabis for their own use.)
 And talk about growth potential: the number of people being prescribed medical marijuana is expected to increase more than tenfold over the next 20 years, to 450,000.